DuckStation Tutorial

 Loading a PSX ISO

-With your PSX ISOs prepared and ready, now we can open DuckStation.
+- Open DuckStation.
 Upon opening DuckStation for the first time, it wants you to add a game directory.
-That's just a few quick steps: adding a game directory .
+Tap Add Game Directory to proceed.

+- Games not showing?
 After adding your game directory (your PSX ISOs folder) to DuckStation, you may run into an issue where not all of your games appear on the games list.
 It's important to note that DuckStation only supports ISOs that are in the following formats: BIN (BIN/CUE), ISO, IMG, CHD, ECM, MDS, and PBP.
 And they must be extracted from their 7Z, RAR, or ZIP archives.
-If you need help with extracting, the section above about preparing your ISOs covers that.
+If you need help with extracting, the section further above about preparing your ISOs covers that.

 Q: My PAL PS1 game is giving an SBI error!